 Looking into your bathroom, you exalt a tremendous sigh.
 Your design is outdated and in a dire need of an update.
 An expertly remodeled bathroom will provide years of pleasure and comfort.
-However, you’ll be reminded of a poorly executed remodel everyday if it’s not done right.
+However, you’ll be reminded of a poorly executed remodel every day if it’s not done right.
 So let’s roll up our sleeves and talk about how to build a bathroom that will both stand the test of time and look great.

 Create a Budget

 It’s difficult to do any planning for your bathroom renovation without a budget to dictate your purchases.
 The amount you are comfortable spending will dictate whether you get those Calacatta marble counters or decide on Tan Brown granite.
 And your budget will set the bar for luxuries like a heated floor or an electronic showerhead.
-There are plenty of modern innovations appearing in the bathroom today and with a carefully planned budget you’ll quickly learn which ones you will be able to add to your bathroom renovation.
+There are plenty of modern innovations appearing in the bathroom today and with a carefully planned budget, you’ll quickly learn which ones you will be able to add to your bathroom renovation.

 Insider Tip #1

 Always leave room in your budget for the unexpected.
-Hidden water damage is a common problem in bathroom, whether it is from a leaky shower or running toilet.
+Hidden water damage is a common problem in the bathroom, whether it is from a leaky shower or running toilet.
 If your floor feels “spongey” then there is a good change your bathroom has suffer some water damage.

 Plan the Layout

 The layout of your bathroom is going to determine all of the major tasks like rerouting plumbing or moving and installing new cabinets for the new design.
 If you’ve decided on replacing the entire bathroom, you might as well explore the options of shifting its structures around to best accommodate your lifestyle.
-Trust me, a well flowing bathroom design will make you happy everyday.
+Trust me, a well-flowing bathroom design will make you happy every day.

 One of the most practical pieces of advice to offer is to space on your vanity.
-It’s the main work area of the bathroom and it’s where you’ll be doing most of your grooming, so having the most surface space you can will be appreciated.
-While a his-and-hers vanity with a double sink has been popular in the past, the countertop space lost as a result can wind up becoming frustrating when the two of you are battling for bathroom countertop space when get ready in the morning.
+It’s the main work area of the bathroom and it’s where you’ll be doing most of your grooming, so having the most surface space you can is appreciated.
+While a his-and-hers vanity with a double sink has been popular in the past, the countertop space lost as a result can wind up becoming frustrating when the two of you are battling for bathroom countertop space when getting ready in the morning.
 The truth is that the source of water is typically less important than the bathroom countertop area.

 Insider Tip #2